aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/how k8s saves our app from breaking?.md

 ---
 # how k8s saves our app from breaking?

-today I learned a wonderful feature about k8s, which is that it saves our app from crashing when we have a container error.
+today I learned a wonderful feature about k8s, which is how it saves our app from crashing when we have a container error.

 for example if we have the below deployment 👇
 ```yaml